PhiDuyAnh/PizzaSales/README.md

-# Pizza Sales SQL & Power BI Project
+# Pizza Sales SQL & Power BI Guided Project
 Using a sales dataset of a pizza company with more than 48.000 records to find key insights with SQL and visualize them onto a Power BI dashboard.

 ## Metrics